ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

     - it can be used with `ContentService->loadContentListByContentInfo()` to bulk load Content
     - v2.5 also takes advantage of it in e.g. `RelationList` and `ParameterProvider`
 - now Persistence cache layer also caches selected metadata objects in-memory
+- indexation of related objects in the full text search

 ## Requirements changes